LydiaPeabody/maps/README.md

-# Maps a fun
+# Maps are fun

-So this is a repo to collect my experiements with creating maps from data, telling stories with maps using data, etc
+This is a repo to collect my experiements with creating maps from data, telling stories with maps using data, etc